jakobehmsen/permoize/_posts/2014-11-04-initial-goals-and-throughts-about-permoize.markdown

 In this example, a Memoizer is initialized (somehow).
 In addition, the Memoizer.recollect method is invoked supplied with a name and a conditional producer of that particular value.

 So, how can Permoize be used for generel persistence in larger applications which are often event based which usually implies a push oriented architecture?
-This is an issue which is to investigated further and will be part of future posts.
+This is an issue which is to be investigated further and will be part of future posts.